-The importance of a tablet's screen quality cannot be understated.
-The vast majority of your interactions with a given tablet take place on its display.
+The importance of a tablet's screen quality can't be understated.
+I mean, the majority of your interactions with a tablet take place on its display.

 When it comes to qualifying the best, there's more to the screen quality of a tablet than meets the eye -- proverbially speaking.
-There's a lot of focus on high resolutions and pixels per inch (PPI) and, although these are important, there are other components that contribute to the overall quality of a screen.
+In addition to high resolutions and pixels per inch (ppi), there are other components that contribute to the overall quality of a screen.
 Brightness and black levels, as well as color accuracy and range, are all equally important factors to consider.

-We've rounded up the tablets with the best screens, taking into consideration the various traits that together make Netflix binges and Angry Birds marathons even more hypnotizing and visually immersive.
+We've rounded up the tablets with the best screens, taking into consideration the various traits that together make Netflix binges and Pokemon Go battles even more hypnotizing and visually immersive.
 This list is updated as new tablets come out.

 Want to see more?
 Check out our list of best tablets overall.